-At Spheretech Air Conditioning, there isn’t a day that goes by during this Summer without us receiving calls such as “it’s so hot in here.” swiftly followed by “can you install it tomorrow?”, or, “will we have to wait, because we left it too late?”
+At Spheretech Air Conditioning, there isn’t a day that goes by during a hot Summer day without us receiving calls such as “it’s so hot in here.” swiftly followed by “can you install it tomorrow?”, or, “will we have to wait, because we left it too late?”

 It goes without saying that adjusting your air conditioning settings to cool mode in hot weather makes your work space a more agreeable and productive environment for employees and customers alike.